Fiimai/alx-low_level_programming/0x09-static_libraries/README.md

-# Readme file on 0x09-static_libraries
+#This is a readme on 0x09-static library codes